kimdanny/blog/_posts/programming/2019-09-03-avoid-modifying-list-in-loop.md

 2. Try using while loop instead of for loop. (while-loop can be a low-level approach for a for-loop, so you can get a direct control of indices)
 3. Create a new filtered list by appending some elements you need rather than deleting it
 4. Import itertools (only for python) - check [Iterables and Generators(2)](https://kimdanny.github.io/programming/itertools-flattening-list/)
-5. Get separate list that contains indices that has to be removed
+5. Get a separate list that contains indices that has to be removed
-6. Use copy of a list and iterate through it and modify the original
+6. Use a copy of a list and iterate through it and modify the original

 You can see much better code for 'sortByParity' from [my github repo/leetcode/sort-array-by-parity](https://github.com/kimdanny/leet-code/blob/master/Sort_array_by_parity.py)